Pallas (band): History

 The band fell into a semi-dormant state for a number of years, but CD reissues of the back catalogue, with extra tracks and re-engineered versions of The Sentinel, kept interest alive.
 Pallas persevered on and off for several years, and in 1999 released a comeback album, Beat the Drum.
 This featured a harder sound, returning to the band's classic rock roots, but still retained a progressive sound with glimpses of the epic on tracks such as album closer, "Fragments of The Sun".
 Interest in the band revived, and the internet became an important component in their career.
 By now the band was a spare time activity for its members, but they managed regular studio output and occasional short tours of Europe and North America.
 The Cross & the Crucible, a loose concept album exploring the historical tension between religion and science was released in 2001.
-The Dreams of Men was released in 2005, supplemented by Paul Anderson on violin, and the classical singer, Pandy Arthur.
+The Dreams of Men was released in 2005, supplemented by Paul Anderson on violin and classical singer Pandy Arthur.

 In spite of being largely ignored by major record labels and the mainstream music press, with the support of the German independent record label InsideOut the band continued to record and play regular live dates, particularly in Northern Europe.
 There were also a number of supplementary releases, such as two from the Radio Clyde River Sessions series, a double live collection, several official bootleg recordings and Mythopoeia, an archive CD-ROM of audio and video material from the band's history.

 With effect from 28 January 2010, lead singer Alan Reed left the band he had fronted for the past 26 years.
 He has been replaced by Paul Mackie.

 On 27 July 2010, the band announced they had signed a record deal for three albums with Music Theories/Mascot Records.
 The new album, XXV, was released 27 January 2011.
 The band confirmed that the album will be the successor to their 1984 release The Sentinel, thematically.

 On 24 July 2011, Pallas opened the Prog Stage at the High Voltage Festival in London.
 Their half-an-hour set largely contained material from 'XXV', plus the song 'Eyes in the Night (Arrive Alive)'.
 Concert Live recorded the performance.

 On 30 November 2013, Pallas played a full gig in Glasgow.
 The set contained not only known songs from the past albums, but also featured two new ones from the album Wearewhoweare, scheduled for release in 2014.
 At the end of the set, former frontman Euan Lowson appeared on stage for two songs.

 In June 2018, Graeme Murray, posting from the band's Facebook account, stated: "I think there has been a long enough silence on the PALLAS front.
-The band i suppose is not DEAD, as we are all still alive, just not necessarily on the same continent, or wavelength.
+The band I suppose is not DEAD, as we are all still alive, just not necessarily on the same continent, or wavelength.
 BUT not totally dead.
-Lets just say "in a state of suspended animation". the patient may come back to life!!!".
+Lets just say "in a state of suspended animation". the patient may come back to life!!!"

+In December 2023 Pallas released new album The Messenger with returning singer Alan Reed replacing Paul Mackie.